Jaxydog/AstralWiki/docs/pages/origins/power_types/action_on_spray.md

 Executes an action when using any form of spray bottle on a block or entity.

+This is the inverse of [Action when Sprayed](action_when_sprayed.md).

 Type ID: `astral:action_on_spray`

+???+ NOTE
+    In this bi-entity context, the 'actor' is the entity holding the bottle and the power, and the 'target' is the entity being sprayed.

 ### Fields